 BORDER BADMEN RUN FOR COVER...as a fighting Marshal dusts off his six guns and smashes a smuggling syndicate!

 Did You Know?

 The earliest documented telecast of this film occurred Sunday 3 May 1942 on New York City's pioneer television station WNBT (Channel 1).
-In Los Angeles it was first seen Wednesday 2 February 1949 on KNBH (Channel 4).
+Post-WWII television viewers got their first look at it in New York City Sunday 4 July 1948 on WCBS (Channel 2) and in Los Angeles Wednesday 2 February 1949 on KNBH (Channel 4).
 See more

 Although the story takes place in the era of dusty trails, unpaved streets, and oil lamps, Louise Stanley

 sports an up to date 1940 hair style and a couple of very 1940 (knee length skirts, high heel shoes) clothing outfits.
 See more